The “scholars” tell us that Jesus probably knew some Hebrew, but normally spoke Aramaic. Wikipedia gives the standard view:

 “Pantaenus (died about 200 A.D.), a philosopher of the stoic school, . . . on the request of the legates of that nation [Egypt], he was sent to India by Demetrius bishop of Alexandria, where he found that Bartholomew, one of the twelve apostles, had preached the advent of the Lord Jesus according to the gospel of Matthew, and on his return to Alexandria he brought this with him written in Hebrew characters.” (hebrewgospel.com)

-Even with this clear evidence, the “experts” will not accept it, and when they write about it always say that even though it says Hebrew, it really means Aramaic.
+Matthew’s gospel was clearly written in HEBREW, not Aramaic.
+But even with this clear evidence, the “experts” will not accept it, and always say that even though it says Hebrew, it really means Aramaic.
 They will write like this, “. . . written in Hebrew (Aramaic).”
 No, it says Hebrew, NOT Aramaic.

 Therefore, the primary language of Jesus and the Apostles was most likely NOT Aramaic, but Hebrew.